Strategic Decision Making for Leaders

 Who is the programme for?

 Executives and senior managers across all departments who are moving from tactical to strategic roles and are involved in cross-functional decision making will benefit from this programme.
-It is equally important to those whose industries are experiencing high levels of uncertainty and change.
+The Strategic Decision Making for Leaders programme is equally important to those whose industries are experiencing high levels of uncertainty and change.
 This includes anyone dealing with important multi-stakeholder decisions in the private or public sector.

 Focus and structure